 WTF Is Blogger On Pole?

-Originally from sunny Sardinia, I left my hometown of Olbia at 18 to live the London dream.
+Originally from sunny Sardinia, I left my hometown of Olbia at 18 to study journalism in London.
 I have been actively blogging since 2011, at first while gaining a degree in journalism and then through to working in PR and freelancing in journalism and social media consulting.

 Looking for a change of direction, I moved to Australia for a Criminology MA at the University of Sydney.
-I am now back and still very much looking to a pursue a career as an academic, but closer to my favourite places: London and Italy.
+I am now back to the Big Smoke as a pole dancing academic, but closer to my favourite places: London and Italy.